toddgaunt/bastionburrow.com/content/tetris-ai.md

 In order to write an efficient AI for Hidamari, my implementation of Tetris, first a representation of the game state that used very little memory had to be devised.
 Minimizing the size of the game state is crucial for state-space searches.
-A naive representation of a tetris game state would be a 12x22 grid of bytes, each byte representing a different color block.
+A naive representation of a Tetris game state would be a 12x22 grid of bytes, each byte representing a different color block.
 While this isn't excessive, only requiring 264 bytes total, it can be done better.
 Since colors of the blocks don't matter for gameplay, really only one bit is needed to